14. Wire

 14.3.1.
 Physical Material

 A Wire has a Physical Material that define the internal properties of the wire as well as how it interacts with other objects in the scene through contacts.
-The latter part works in exactly the same as for regular Shape Components.
+The latter part works in the same way as for regular Shape Components, for more details see Materials.
 The Physical Material asset used for a Wire is of the same type as those used by regular Shapes.
 The internal properties of the wire are defined by the Wire section of the Shape Material.

 The following screenshot shows the Wire section of an AGX Shape Material asset.